How To Up Your Commercial Mortgage Broker Tech Game

-Let’s face it, commercial real estate (CRE) mortgage brokerage isn’t the most technology-forward industry in the world.
-Many brokers are still relying on outdated and inefficient methods that slow them down and lead to missed opportunities while also lacking a competitive advantage.
+Let’s face it, CRE brokerage isn’t the most technology-forward industry in the world.
+Are you a commercial mortgage broker that still relies on outdated and inefficient methods that slow you down?
+Are you frustrated with missed opportunities and tired of lacking a competitive advantage?

-In this article, we highlight four ways CRE mortgage brokers can up their tech game and start closing more commercial real estate loans, including:
+In this article, we highlight four ways CRE mortgage brokers can up their tech game and start closing more commercial real estate loans with commercial mortgage broker software, including:

 As you can probably guess from its name, customer relationship management (CRM) software allows users to manage their customers and business relationships more effectively.
 CRM software like HubSpot and Salesforce allows users to track the customer journey, including information on which pages of the user’s website the customer has viewed, which forms they’ve filled out, which marketing emails they’ve opened and what stage of the sales funnel they are in.

 Adopting a CRM software for a commercial mortgage broker is a powerful way to streamline the client journey and more effectively track potential leads.

 For example, let’s say a potential client has been viewing a broker’s website.
 They’ve read all of the blog articles, read the “about us” page multiple times, and gone through all the testimonials.
 In addition, they’ve been very receptive to the broker’s marketing emails and opened all the messages sent in the last month.
 Finally, they downloaded an eBook or other content from the broker’s website, submitting their contact information in the process.
 Seems like a great potential lead, right?

 Without CRM software in place, the broker would have no idea that the potential client had been so active on the website and so receptive to marketing emails.
 The only information the broker would have is the few contact details the potential client submitted through a form, which only tells part of the story.
 Adopting a CRM software will help the broker understand the full journey and interest level.
 In turn, it will easily identify higher-quality leads and effectively move them through the sales funnel.